 - RSS based

 - Deal status changes

-Note that with ConvertKit there’s currently no way to create automations without a trigger.
+Note that with ConvertKit, there’s currently no way to create automations without a trigger.
 A possible workaround would be to create a sign-up form that isn’t used.
-However, a service like ThriveCart has the option to fire automations in ActiveCampaign.
+However, a service like ThriveCart can fire automations in ActiveCampaign.

 After an event occurs, what actions can you perform?
 Here’s a list of options available in ActiveCampaign:

 - End another automation

 It should be noted that webhooks to external systems are available within ConvertKit but can be created only via the service’s API.
 You cannot create webhooks via ConvertKit’s dashboard at the moment.